Fix Excel Document Not Saved Error and Recover Unsaved Excel Files

 Though there are many ways to recover an unsaved Excel file, Aiseesoft Data Recovery is the most reliable one of them.
 It works every time.
 Other methods also require some conditions that you should have followed before you lost your Excel file but Aiseesoft Data Recovery is different.
 It gives you your unsaved Excel file back no matter what.
 Having Aiseesoft Data Recovery software by the side is the safest option while working on an Excel file so that you never lose your Excel file if Excel stops working unexpectedly.

-This software helps you recover unsaved Excel from crashing, corruption, not working, etc. It supports Excel recovery in the Excel editions 2016, 2013, 2010, 2007 and 2003.
-With the help of Aiseesoft Data Recovery, you can recover not only Excel document but Word, TXT, RTF, etc too.
+This software helps you recover unsaved Excel from crashing, corruption, not working, etc. It supports Excel recovery in the Excel editions 2016, 2013, 2010, 2007, and 2003.
+With the help of Aiseesoft Data Recovery, you can recover not only Excel documents but Word, TXT, RTF, etc too.

 It is an inbuilt feature of Excel.
 It keeps on saving your progress on a document after a specific time period.
 But you need to make sure that it is running from the Excel settings.